About Persephone

 • reference genomic sequence(s) (from FASTA or GENBANK formats)

-• gene annotation tracks (GFF3, bed, or GENBANK files)
+• gene annotation tracks (GFF3, GTF, bed, or GENBANK files)

 • marker tracks – features with a name and position on the genome, can be large regions (CSV or tab-delimited files)